How to Identify Drive In Sales Candidates With Dr Christopher Croner

 An indicator that a salesperson will give up when the going gets tough is easy to spot on a resume- particularly when you get a resume from a candidate who’s been job-hopping in and out of a job for six months to a year and constantly changes roles.

-Dr Croner advises to use your discretion and instinct in this area.
+Dr Croner advises you to use your discretion and instinct in this area.
 Mostly because when someone has just come out of school, it usually takes a couple of jobs to figure out precisely what they want to do.

 2. Hunt for candidates